 Club Competitions in the 2017-18 Season

-This page describes the Club's internal competitions; there is a separate page describing the Club's participation in the Torbay Leagues and the Devon County Chess Association Leagues.
+This page describes the Club's internal competitions; there are separate pages describing the Club's participation in the Torbay Leagues and the Devon County Chess Association Leagues.

 Homan and Dunleavy Leagues